 Sensarray specializes in the manufacture of arrays of chemically-deposited Lead salt infrared detectors, specifically PbS and PbSe.

 - Worked with senior scientist growing Erbium-doped KPbCl crystals as a low-phonon energy IR laser host.
 Gained experience in crystal growth and purification.
-Built and wrote software for crystal purification equipment.

 - Assisted in detector manufacturing and testing.
 Gained experience in photolithography, vacuum systems and probing stations.